 This topic invites practice-led or practice-based case studies on renovation projects either on Aalto’s buildings or other edifices built between the 1930s and 1970s.
 How do contemporary environmental standards match the physical qualities of modernist buildings?
 How do restoration architects or Conservation Management Plans make compromises between the conflicting interests of architectural preservation, green building initiatives, developers, users, and social and cultural sustainability?

 The seminar programme includes keynote speeches, oral and poster presentations, and round-table discussions based on selected proposals.

-Participants are asked to submit an abstract and, if selected, to provide an extended abstract to be presented at the Alvar Aalto Researchers Network Seminar over the course of the two-day event on 27–28 August 2020.
+Participants are asked to submit an abstract and, if selected, to provide an extended abstract to be presented at the Alvar Aalto Researchers Network Seminar over the course of the two-day event.
 The organizers reserve the right to arrange proposals into sub-theme sessions according to the types of proposals and their content.
-Accepted proposals will be presented within the 20 or 10 minutes allotted for each presentation.
-All submissions will be considered for selection by the Scientific Committee to ensure quality and relevance.
+Accepted proposals will be presented within the 20 minutes or 5 minutes (posters) allotted for each presentation.
+All submissions will be considered for selection by the Scientific Committee to ensure their quality and relevance.